Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Materials and Methods

 \subsubsection{Network Architecture}

-We employed the ResNet9 architecture introduced in \cite{klause2022differentially} as our classification architecture.
-The images were expanded to ($512 \times 512 \times 3$) for compatibility with the neural network architecture.
+For both datasets, we employed the ResNet9 architecture introduced in \cite{klause2022differentially} as our classification architecture.
+For the UKA-CXR dataset, images were expanded to ($512 \times 512 \times 3$) for compatibility with the neural network architecture.
 The final linear layer reduces the ($512\times 1$) output feature vectors to the desired number of diseases to be predicted, i.e., $8$.
 The sigmoid function was utilized to convert the output predictions to individual class probabilities.
 The full network contained a total of $4.9$ million trainable parameters.
-Our utilized ResNet9 network employs the modifications proposed by Klause et al. \cite{klause2022differentially} and by He et al. \cite{he2016deep} Instead of the batch normalization \cite{ioffe2015batch} layers, we used group normalization \cite{wu2018group} layers with groups of $32$ to be compatible with DP processing.
-We pretrained the network on the MIMIC Chest X-ray JPG dataset v2.0.0, \cite{johnson2019mimicb} consisting of $N=210\,652$ frontal images.
+For the PDAC dataset, we used the conversion proposed by Yang et al. \cite{yang2021reinventing} to convert the model to be applicable to 3D data, which in brief applies 2D-convolutional filters along axial, coronal, and sagittal axes separately.
+Our utilized ResNet9 network employs the modifications proposed by Klause et al. \cite{klause2022differentially} and by He et al. \cite{he2016deep}.
+Batch Normalization \cite{ioffe2015batch} is incompatible with DP-SGD, as per-sample gradients are required, and batch normalization inherently intermixes information of all images in one batch.
+Hence, we used group normalization \cite{wu2018group} layers instead with $32$ groups to be compatible with DP processing.
+For the CXR dataset we pretrained the network on the MIMIC Chest X-ray JPG dataset v2.0.0 (MIMIC-CXR), \cite{johnson2019mimicb} consisting of $N=210\,652$ frontal images.
 All training hyperparameters were selected empirically based on their validation accuracy, while no systematic/automated hyperparameter tuning was conducted.